 In addition to serving as the Trusts and Estates Articles Editor for Probate & Property, he co-authors West's Texas Practice Guide- Probate on an annual basis.
 Featherston also authored the first edition of Questions and Answers: Wills, Trusts & Estates, published by LexisNexis, co-authored the second edition, and authored its third edition in 2014.

-Featherston earned his J.D. with highest honors from Baylor Law School in 1972 after receiving his B.B.A. from Baylor University in 1971.
+Featherston earned his J.D. with highest honors from Baylor Law in 1972 after receiving his B.B.A. from Baylor University in 1971.
 After graduation, he entered private practice in Houston from 1972 through 1982.
-He joined Baylor Law School in 1982 and was appointed the Mills Cox Chair in 1990.
+He joined Baylor Law in 1982 and was appointed the Mills Cox Chair in 1990.

 He and his wife, Sherry, have two daughters and four grandchildren.